top of page

 The Ecological Regions of Kentucky

-Kentucky is a state rich in natural beauty and diversity, with a range of ecological regions that support a wide variety of plant and animal species.
+Kentucky is rich in natural beauty and diversity, with multiple ecological regions that support various plant and animal species.

-Because of this diversity, it's important to know the ecological region you live in when selecting native plants for your garden.
-Otherwise, you might be choosing plants that aren't necessarily adapted to where you live.
+Because of this diversity, knowing your ecological region is essential when selecting native plants for your property.
+Otherwise, you might choose plants that aren't native to your area.

-In this article, we'll explore the five ecological regions of Kentucky, and the counties within them, so you can confidently select native plants that are well-suited for your local environment.
+In this article, we'll explore the five ecological regions of Kentucky so you can confidently select native plants well-suited for your local environment.

 Let's get started.